nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![Overview Tab Layout](images/overviewLayout.png)

-This would be the home page of CliniCal, where the appointment list would be on the left, and the calendar view on the right.
+This would be the main screen of CliniCal, where the appointment list would be on the left, and the calendar view on the right.

 * The index used to access each appointment is shown next to the patient's name.

-* On the left, you would be able to view all upcoming appointments with the follow details under each appointment:
+* On the left, you would be able to view all upcoming appointments and each appointment contains the following details:
     * Patient Name
-    * NRIC
+    * Patient NRIC
     * Date and Time of Appointment
     * Duration of Appointment